xdrip/xdrip_docs/docs/use/startsensor.md

 Starting a sensor in xDrip+ has very different functions depending on the sensor itself.

-### G5, G6, ONE and G7
+### G5, G6 and 1

 Reference documentation is [here](https://navid200.github.io/xDrip/docs/Proper-connectivity.html).

+### G7 and 1+

+The sensor will start automatically at the time it is inserted.
+You don't need to start it in xDrip+.

 </br>

 ### Libre

-Note - this section does NOT apply to Libre 2 connecting to xDrip without a bridge.
+Note - this section does NOT apply to Libre 2/2+ (EU) connecting to xDrip+ without a bridge.
 For these, see the instructions for [Libre 2 Direct](../../install/libre2#starting-libre-2-sensors)

 xDrip+ is not able to start a Libre sensor, neither is it to stop one (actually you can't stop this sensor: if it doesn't fail it will run it's useful lifetime and stop by itself after 14 days and 12 hours).

-In order to start your sensor you need to use the vendor reader or app, some other third party apps like Glimp-S and eDropletNFC can start the Libre sensor.
+In order to start your sensor you need to use the vendor reader or app, some other third party apps like Glimp-S and eDropletNFC can start the Libre 1 sensor.
+Juggluco can start Libre 2 and 3 sensors.

 xDrip+ sensor start is only used to track lifetime and make sure calibrations are updated.
 This operation is necessary and recommended each time you replace your sensor.